Beasts of No Nation (film): Production

 Cary Joji Fukunaga directed his own script, after having worked on it for seven years.
 It was not until after six years of research on the Sierra Leone Civil War that Fukunaga came across the Beasts of No Nation novel.
 He told Creative Screenwriting, "I read through the novel and I loved the elegant and concise way that Uzodinma Iweala told the story.
 I felt that would be the best way to enter the subject."

 The dialogue in the screenplay is faithful in form to the novel, originally written in a lighter form of Nigerian Pidgin English known as Krio.

 On August 20, 2013, Idris Elba joined the cast of the film adaptation.
 On June 6, 2014, Ghanaian actors Ama K. Abebrese, Grace Nortey and David Dontoh joined the film.
 Later, Opeyemi Fagbohungbe also joined the cast.

 Red Crown Productions was the financier and producer, along with Primary Productions and Parliament of Owls.
 On May 17, 2014, Participant Media, along with Mammoth Entertainment, came on board to co-finance the film, initially budgeted at $4.3 million but which ultimately cost about $6 million.

 On June 5, 2014, principal photography was underway in the Eastern Region of Ghana.
 The film was shot at locations in Koforidua and Ezile Bay at Akwidaa.
+The costumes for the child soldiers were inspired by the uniforms of the Kamajors, who wore fabric patches on their shirts as a form of protection.
 Dan Romer scored the film.